 Christina Tyler Wenks encourages students to gain professional communication experience prior to graduation.

 At George Mason University, Wenks teaches journalism and public-relations courses.
-Wenks provides media strategy, consultating and content creation for businesses and organizations.
-She is a board member for a nonprofit organization, Higher Orbits, that teaches STEM leadership, teamwork and communication.
-Wenks is also a founding member of the Great Falls Writers Group.
+Wenks provides media strategy, consulting and content creation for businesses and organizations.
+She is a board member for nonprofit Higher Orbits and she is a founding member of the Great Falls Writers Group.

 Her television reporting was on NBC, ABC, MTV, CNN newscasts and news-magazine programs.
-Published works include contributions in Scripps Howard newspapers and a variety of magazines and anthologies.
+Published works include contributions in Scripps Howard newspapers, a variety of magazines, anthologies, and local publications.
 After working at the Public Affairs Office of the Library of Congress during its bicentennial celebration and first annual National Book Festival, Wenks joined First Lady Laura Bush’s team in the Executive Office of the President at the White House when the nation sought answers following the attacks of Sept.
 11, 2001.

 COMM 353 Broadcast News Production